SciML/Catalyst.jl/README.md

   ss = steady_states(rn,params)
 ```

-Some network may have an infinite set of steady states, and which one is interested in depends on the initial conditions.
-For these network some additional information is required (typically some concentrations which sums to a fixed value).
-This information can be added through the `@add_constraint` macro.
+Some networks may have an infinite set of steady states, and which one is interested in depends on the initial conditions.
+For these networks some additional information is required (typically some concentrations which sums to a fixed value).
+This information can be added through the `@add_constraint` macro:
 ```julia
 rn = @reaction_network begin
   (k1,k2), X ↔ Y